weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 There is a lot of excitement around Deep Learning systems with new ML models being trained every day.
 However, they have been limited by the need for large labeled datasets, which leads us on a search for other solutions that could help us avoid that limitation.

 We found interesting ideas in the [Learning to Retrieve Passages without Supervision](https://arxiv.org/pdf/2112.07708.pdf){:target="_blank"} paper by Ori Ram, Gal Shachaf, Omer Levy, Jonathan Berant and Amir Globerson.
-Where the authors explore
+The authors explore
 Self-Supervised Learning – a class of learning algorithms that can bootstrap loss functions – as an alternative route to training new models **without** the need for human labeling!

 Self-Supervised Learning has led to massive advances in generative modeling and representation learning.
 In this article, we will explain **Span-based Unsupervised Dense Retriever (Spider)**, a recent breakthrough for Self-Supervised representation learning applied to text retrieval in search.